Section 4: What is Wordpress.org?

 3.)
 Install Wordpress on your host

-🌻 Tip: Wix is a platform with a beginner-friendly website builder where you can create professional websites without having to worry about code or maintenance.
-It's great for building business sites for professionals like realtors, a shop or small restaurant, and more.
+🌻 Tip: If you're not looking to make a blog but need something for your business (for example, you're a professional realtor, own a shop or small restaurant), Wix is one platform with a beginner-friendly website builder where you can create professional websites without having to worry about code or maintenance.

-Wordpress.org is a very powerful platform - you can build pretty much ANY type of site with it, and it has few limitations, but it's not without flaws.
+Wordpress.org is *very* powerful and capable - you can build pretty much ANY type of site with it, and it has few limitations, but it's not without flaws.
 Some people find it too dependent on plug-ins, which can slow down the site (bloat).
 Also, not everyone needs all the extra features.

 Go to next --> Wordpress Alternative